Spam traps are used by the Anti-spam organizations and Internet Service Providers (ISPs) to identify spam emails and catch spammers.

 It's impossible to identify specific emails that are spam traps because this information is not publicly available.
 There are a few steps you can follow to eliminate spam traps from your list.

 Segment out old and non-engaged contacts in your Audience and unsubscribe those.
 The best way to check inactive contacts is to create a segment based on customers' purchasing behavior and their activity.

-For this, you need to go to the Audience → Suggestions → Create a segment for inactive contacts:
+For this, you need to go to the Audience → Prebuilt segments → Create a segment for inactive contacts: